Scalable and Sample Efficient Distributed Policy Gradient Algorithms in Multi-Agent Networked Systems: Distributed Multi-Agent Policy Gradient Algorithms

 \subsection{Regularized Distributed Policy Gradient Algorithm with Inexact Gradient}

-In this subsection, we consider the case of inexact gradient, where we are only able to access an estimated gradient $\nabla \hat V^{\pi_{\theta^t}}(\rho)$ at any time $t.$ For the inexact gradient, we study relative entropy regularized objective for the network as in \cite{AgaKakLee_20,ZhaKinODo_20} that where $\lambda$ is a positive constant and $\log \pi_{\theta_n}(a_n|s_n)$ is the regularizer to prevent the probability of taking action $a_n$ at state $s_n$ approaches to a small quantity for any agent $n.$ We have the following lemma related to the smoothness of the regularized value function.
-The proof can be found in Appendix \ref{app:inexact smooth}. \begin{lemma} Under Algorithm \ref{alg: inexact PG}, we have $L^{\pi_\theta}(s)$ to be $\frac{48N^2}{(1-\gamma)^3}+ \sum_{n}\frac{2\lambda}{|\mathcal S_n|}$ smoothness, i.e.,

-\end{lemma} With the regularized value function $L_\lambda(\theta),$ we present a DPG with the inexact gradient in Algorithm \ref{alg: inexact PG}, where the inexact gradient is usually estimated with TD-learning methods (see Section \ref{sec:DMAAC}).
+Assume an estimated gradient $\nabla \hat V^{\pi_{\theta^t}}(\rho)$ at any time $t,$ we study relative entropy regularized objective for the network as in \cite{AgaKakLee_20,ZhaKinODo_20} that where $\lambda$ is a positive constant and $\log \pi_{\theta_n}(a_n|s_n)$ is the regularizer to prevent the probability of taking action $a_n$ at state $s_n$ approaches to a small quantity for any agent $n.$ With the regularized value function $L_\lambda(\theta),$ we present a DPG with the inexact gradient in Algorithm \ref{alg: inexact PG}, where the inexact gradient is usually estimated with TD-learning methods (see Section \ref{sec:DMAAC}).

-To understand the theoretical performance of Algorithm \ref{alg: inexact PG}, we first introduce an important result that characterizes the distance of the value function of current policy to that of the optimal policy given the gradient is within a ``small" region, which is a multi-agent version of Theorem 5.2 in \cite{AgaKakLee_20}.
-The proof can be found in Appendix \ref{app:inexact small grad}. \begin{lemma} Suppose a policy $\pi_\theta$ with the initial distribution $\mu$ satisfies where $\epsilon = \frac{\lambda}{2S_{\max}A_{\max}}$ with $\lambda >0.$ Let $V^*(\rho) = \max_{\theta} V^{\pi_{\theta}}(\rho).$ Then we have that for any initial state distribution $\rho:$ \end{lemma}